birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 to ask on the `dev@birdLark.apache.org` list as well and/or ask committers.

 ## Code of conduct
-The Apache SeaTunnel project follows the [Apache Software Foundation Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).
+The Apache LarkMidTable project follows the [Apache Software Foundation Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).
 The [code of conduct](https://www.apache.org/foundation/policies/conduct.html) applies to all spaces managed by the Apache Software Foundation, including IRC, all public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our communities.
 A code of conduct which is specific to in-person events (ie., conferences) is codified in the published ASF anti-harassment policy.

 We expect this code of conduct to be honored by everyone who participates in the Apache community formally or informally, or claims any affiliation with the Foundation, in any Foundation-related activities and especially when representing the ASF, in any role.